jcblw/mangos/README.md

-## Mango.js
+## Mangos

 #### mango_js is now mangos

-Mango.js is a simple module to make MongoDB syntax CRUD.
+Mangos.js is a simple module to make MongoDB syntax CRUD.
 It uses and exposes controls straight from MongoDB's Native driver

 #### Documentation in the code!